bhavikajhanwar24-tech/TSEC/README.md

 The aggregator is idempotent for an issue, so repeated agent-save events do not send the same escalation email repeatedly.

+## Explainability and Maintainer Feedback

+Each persisted agent decision includes the triggering event, tool-call output, retrieved evidence, reasoning steps, final action, and confidence.
+The issue analysis view presents this record with evidence links and a confidence indicator.

+Maintainers can approve a decision or correct it with a typed explanation:

+- `evidence_weighting` records a false-positive or incorrectly weighted match and applies a repository-scoped retrieval penalty to similar evidence.
+- `threshold` records that the action should have required more or less confidence and contributes to repository-scoped threshold calibration.
+- `category` records a missed or incorrect category for future repository-specific review.

+Feedback is stored with the repository name and agent run.
+It is not applied globally.
+When a repository has enough reviewed decisions and a high correction rate, the escalation threshold is raised for that repository and shown in the dashboard.

 ## Notifications

 When the aggregator decides that an issue needs attention, it calls the existing notification service: